Next.js Integration

 4. Deploy Your Application

-Deploy your Next.js application to your preferred platform:
+Deploy your Next.js application to your preferred hosting platform:

 5. Create a Webhook Job